-Agencies can also support each other by sharing emerging challenges and new knowledge publicly This kind of audit will inevitably highlight the diverse organizational functions whose success ultimately depends on high-quality transit data-from scheduling to operations to IT to planning and analysis and, critically, to customer communications.
+Agencies can also

+This kind of audit will inevitably highlight the diverse organizational functions whose success ultimately depends on high-quality transit data-from scheduling to operations to IT to planning and analysis and, critically, to customer communications.
 Through any similar audit process, it is critical that agencies seek to understand the accuracy and limitations of transit data at their furthest upstream source, as any issues there will propagate throughout the agency's workflow and cannot be repaired further downstream.